Apagafuegos/Synapse/README.md

 ## 🤖 AI-Driven Development

-LogLens represents a unique collaboration between artificial intelligence and human expertise.
+LogLens is collaboration between artificial intelligence and human expertise.
 This project has been **fully planned, developed, and structured by AI systems**, with significant contributions from:

 - **Claude Sonnet**: Responsible for core architecture design, Rust implementation, and major feature development
 - **GLM-4.5**: Contributed to advanced AI integration, optimization strategies, and technical documentation